PAWAN-PAREEK-1/thought/README.md

-If what you're doing is not your passion, you have nothing to lose. | **by Celestine Chua**
+Everyone you meet is fighting a battle you know nothing about.
+Be kind.
+Always. | **by Robin Williams**